2022 United States House of Representatives elections in Pennsylvania: District 15

-The 15th district is based in North Central Pennsylvania west of the Appalachian Divide, including State College, Lock Haven, and Bradford.The district was mostly unchanged by redistricting, though it did lose Johnstown in exchange for the parts of State College formerly in the 12th district.
-It has a PVI of R+20 and voted for Donald Trump by 37 points in 2020.
-Republican Glenn Thompson, who has represented the district since 2009, was most recently re-elected in 2022 receiving 69.9% of the vote.
+The 15th district is based in North Central Pennsylvania west of the Appalachian Divide, including State College, Lock Haven, and Bradford.
+The district was mostly unchanged by redistricting, though it did lose Johnstown in exchange for the parts of State College formerly in the 12th district.
+It had a PVI of R+20, and voted for Donald Trump by 37 points in 2020.
+Republican Glenn Thompson, who had represented the district since 2009, was most recently re-elected in 2022, receiving 69.9% of the vote.